i-love-flamingo/flamingo/docs/docs/1. Developing/5_Test and Mock external services.md

 Better is to make this even configurable.
 And then add feature flags to your configuration in dev context (context_dev.yml).
 This way you automatically use the fake implementation when starting flamingo in *CONTEXT* dev.

-You will find examples in the sourcecode.
+**There are ready to use fakeservices in some modules (e.g. om3/fakeservices or sometime in the module itself)**

 ## Mocking in Flamingo